 "It can just be tough living in the city: spiritually, financially, and psychologically." says Mike Bagley, radio programmer and former host of MNN's alternative music video showcase Chaos TV.
 He also speculates another much-touted aspect of city life may have had a factor in the scene's decline.

 "New York has many options...
 One of the biggest parties was called Motherfucker: it was a dirty rock & roll party, but a lot of goths would go.
 Once you're goth, you're always goth-and you'll always listen to the music-but with those parties and the exposure to all the different types of music, they got exposed to other scenes."

 But, as he alludes to, subcultural identity can last much longer than popular opinion suggests.
 For a lot of people, an entire lifestyle, soundtrack, and mode of thought aren't just something to be tossed out once you've "grown up" and gotten a "real job."
 This is especially true for goths, who, as the Guardian's expounded upon, have a higher chance of sticking with it than other types of scenesters.

 So, if many of them didn't quit, it would stand to reason that they moved.
+So, if many of them didn’t quit, it would stand to reason that they moved.
 Various interviewees confirm this, but none can agree on where they all ended up.

 “I don't know where most of the fans went, but, out of my friends, I'd say that almost all left the city and ended up scattered across the globe.
 France, England, Germany, Brazil, China, Japan, Mexico, Switzerland as well as Texas, New Jersey, California, Seattle, Oregon, Florida, etc. ...
 Goths have no one clear destination.”
 As for their level of interest, “none of them have ceased being interested in goth, but some have started families.”